fstiewitz/keybinding-mode/README.md

 3. Open your custom keymap with `application:open-your-keymap`.
 4. Bind a key to `keybinding-mode:<KEYMAP-NAME>`, where `KEYMAP-NAME` is the name of a keymap in your keymode config file.
 5. `window:reload` to load the new keybindings.
+6. Load your keybinding-mode by pressing the key binding you have configured in step 4 or by executing `keybinding-mode:<KEYMAP-NAME>` manually through the command palette.

 ## Syntax